-I get it, guys.
-I’ve been through it not too long ago!
-Finding an internship can be incredibly stressful.
+Finding an internship can be incredibly stressful, especially when there are so many unpaid internships out there.
 From writing cover letters, coordinating interviews and competing with hundreds of other soon-to-be grads, landing your dream internship is a feat in itself.
-I hate to be the bearer of bad news, but there is one more thing to consider when you’re looking for an internship: is it legal?
+On top of that, you may not even be paid for the position.

 Unpaid internships are legal if the internship is part of a formal education program.
 Otherwise, an employer should pay employees the minimum wage.